Ahmed-Benj/smashing-magazine-clone/README.md

 > This project consists on using of plain HTML and CSS to create a website.
 > A reproduction of "SMASHING MAGAZINE" website was used to complete the project (https://www.smashingmagazine.com/)

+> This project was done with screen resolution of (1920 x 1080), zoom at 100%

 #### Techniques used for positioning elements :

 float